Streaming television: Hulu

-Hulu was created in 2007 and opened to the audience one year after its launch.
-Unlike other streaming platforms, it is only accessible in the United States due to international licensing restrictions.
-A particular feature of Hulu is that the platform streams TV shows only some days after their broadcast and they are accessible for a limited time.
-In the beginning, Hulu had a free and paid plan.
-The free plan was accessible only via computer and there was a limited amount of content for users, whereas the paid plan could be accessible via computers, mobile devices, and connected television, and the number of content was larger than the free plan.
-In 2019, Walt Disney became the major owner of Hulu.
+Launched in 2007, Hulu is only available to viewers in the United States because of licensing restrictions.
+Hulu is one of the only streaming services that provides streaming for current on-air television shows a few days after their original broadcast on cable television, but with limited availability.
+Hulu originally had both a free and paid plan.
+The free plan was accessible only via computer and there was a limited amount of content for users, whereas the paid plan could be accessed via computers, mobile devices, and connected televisions.
+In 2019, The Walt Disney Company became the major owner of Hulu.
+The platform has bundle deals where customers can subscribe to both Hulu and Disney+.